Developer(s) – Arkane Studios

 Since Bethesda had made a multitude of first-person games throughout the seventh generation, including Oblivion, Skyrim, and Fallout 3, it was natural to assume that there wouldn’t be a problem with Dishonored; and so there isn’t.
 All the many different mechanics in the game are simple to get to grips with, despite the fact that this game works slightly differently to any of the three aforementioned examples.

 Lifespan – 6/10

 Clocking in at about 20-25 hours, the lifespan is one of the game’s most disappointing features, along with its linearity, for a great game, which could have been so much better than it turned out to be in scope.
-As far as the industry knows, there is a sequel on the way, which is where I hope the addressing of these issues come in, but if this aspect is indeed improved, then I cant help but think of how much of an enhancement it would be compared to the original game.
+As far as the industry knows, there is a sequel on the way, which is where I hope the addressing of these issues come in, but if this aspect is indeed improved, then I can’t help but think of how much of enhancement it would be compared to the original game.

 Storyline – 9/10

-The story of Dishonored follows Corvo Attano; an expert assassins and personal bodyguard of the Empress of Dunwall, who is murdered on his watch by an unknown party, but is then falsely accused by the empire of her murder and imprisoned to await public execution.
-However, using his unrivalled abilities as an assassin and/or mastery of stealth, Corvo manages to escape from prison, and upon doing so, meets up with a coalition called the Loyalists, who are resolving to uncover the conspiracy behind the Empress’s death, and restore her daughter to the throne, and so enlist Corvo to help them do so.
+The story of Dishonored follows Corvo Attano; an expert assassin and personal bodyguard of the Empress of Dunwall, who is murdered on his watch by an unknown party but is then falsely accused by the empire of her murder and imprisoned to await public execution.
+However, using his unrivaled abilities as an assassin and/or mastery of stealth, Corvo manages to escape from prison, and upon doing so, meets up with a coalition called the Loyalists, who are resolving to uncover the conspiracy behind the Empress’s death, and restore her daughter to the throne, and so enlist Corvo to help them do so.
 It’s a fantastic narrative filled with twists and turns throughout, and features the voice talents of an impressive cast, including the likes of Chloe Grace Moretz, Carrie Fisher, Lena Headey, Brad Dourif, and Susan Sarandon.